 In September 1983, Joan Rivers was officially designated Carson's permanent guest host, a role she had been filling for more than a year.
 In 1986, she abruptly left for her own show, The Late Show (1986), on the then-new Fox Network.
 Carson first learned of the show when he saw her press conference on TV.
 When Rivers called Carson after the announcement, he was so furious at Rivers for failing to tell him personally before the press conference that he refused to take the call.
 He banned Rivers from his show, canceling her 3 remaining weeks as guest host.
 Carson never forgave her for leaving, and never spoke to her again.
 When Rivers sent Carson flowers and a note after his son Ricky died in an accident, Carson sent them back.
 Rivers later said that she didn't want to tell Carson before the press conference because she was afraid FOX would cancel the deal if word leaked out.
 Carson said he felt betrayed, not because Rivers dared to compete with him, but because she wasn't honest with him about her intentions and didn't ask for advice and his blessing.

-Five years after the final 'The (1962) Tonight Show Starring Johnny Carson' broadcast aired, 10,000 "Tonight Show" tapes were transported to a working salt mine in Kansas, 54 stories underground, to protect them from deterioration.
+Five years after the final show aired, 10,000 taped episodes were transported to a working salt mine in Kansas, 54 stories underground, to protect them from deterioration.
 The average temperature of the salt mine is 68 degrees, with 40% humidity.

 Around 10 A.M. every morning before a show, Johnny Carson would call producer Frederick De Cordova and chat for a few minutes about what guests were to appear on the show that night and discuss a sketch rehearsal, if necessary.
-The telephone conversation would last about ten minutes, and that was the only contact Carson and De Cordova had before each show.
+The telephone conversation would last about ten minutes, and it was the only contact Carson and De Cordova had before each show.